akeneo/pim-helpcenter/content/md/products-super-power/product-completeness.md

 As a consequence, if you select the Attribute group marketing and the `Missing required attributes` filter, the missing required attributes of the attribute group marketing will be displayed in the product form.

 :::info
-In the Enterprise Edition, the yellow dot is displayed nearby a missing required attribute you have the right to edit.
+In the Enterprise Edition, a yellow dot is displayed nearby a missing required attribute you have the right to edit.
 :::